WWE News: Twitter War Emerges Between ESPN And WWE After Braun Strowman Appears In MLB Booth

-For quite some time now, WWE and ESPN has a great working partnership where each company promotes the other.
-It is no real surprise that there are some crossovers with big names and on both sides, but things turned quite chippy on Thursday night.
+For quite some time now, WWE and ESPN has had a great working partnership where each company promotes the other.
+It is no real surprise that there are some crossovers with big names on both sides, but things turned quite chippy on Thursday night.
 Braun Strowman appeared in the booth during a Major League Baseball game on FOX, and it didn’t sit well with Sportscenter anchor Keith Olbermann.

 On October 4, 2019, SmackDown Live will turn into Friday Night SmackDown and begin airing on FOX.
 This is due to the huge money deal between the network and WWE which resulted in a new home and night for the blue brand of Vince McMahon’s company.

-In an effort to promote the move, Braun Strowman appeared in the booth during the game between the Chicago Cubs and St. Louis Cardinals.
-Strowman sat in for an inning to talk wrestling, baseball, and softball with announces Joe Davis and John Smoltz.
+In an effort to promote the move, Strowman appeared in the booth during the game between the Chicago Cubs and St. Louis Cardinals.
+Strowman sat in for an inning to talk wrestling, baseball, and softball with announcers Joe Davis and John Smoltz.

-As reported by The Inquisitr, Strowman is coming off of a big loss at Clash of Champions where he lost the Raw Tag Titles to Absolutely Glorious.
+As reported by The Inquisitr, Strowman is coming off of a big loss at Clash of Champions, where he lost the Raw Tag Titles to Absolutely Glorious.
 While he has had some incredibly huge battles in the ring, he may not have been prepared for what came at him on social media after he was in the MLB booth.

 The official Twitter account of FOX Sports: MLB posted video of Strowman in the booth and even clips of his father playing softball.
-It may be needless to say after reading his tweet, but the longtime ESPN anchor was not overly thrilled with the WWE superstar’s appearance.
+The longtime ESPN anchor was not overly thrilled with the WWE superstar’s appearance.

 You guys are kidding, right? pic.twitter.com/RfdsQbjk3o